 - 2a) RAMJO recommends that no one industry should be specifically protected.
 However, resources should be made available to develop an integrated and coordinated Agricultural Plan for the Murray Darling Basin (incorporating Valley Irrigation Plans) with a view to encouraging innovation, adaptation and an appropriate balance between permanent plantings and annual crops.
 The outcome of the plan should be to optimise productive yields, water use and economic return to communities and the nation.
-(Recommendation 8 expands further on innovation). - 2b) RAMJO recommends supporting all agricultural and horticultural industries as diversification of domestically grown produce is important for the sovereignty of our nation.
-We recommend that by placing equal importance on resources for our region's ability to provide sustenance for an increasing population, and implementing protections against potential pest and disease that could decimate one or more of our industry sectors, we will be able to continue to play our part in Australia's food security. - 2c) RAMJO recommends government develops criteria and mechanisms to enable flexible short-term emergency water management provisions where critical situations (e.g. drought, disease, pandemic) could result in major job losses, industry viability or national food security issues.
+Recommendation 8 expands further on innovation. - 2b) RAMJO recommends supporting all agricultural and horticultural industries as diversification of domestically grown produce is important for ensuring food security for our nation. - 2c) RAMJO recommends Government develop criteria and mechanisms to enable flexible short-term emergency water management provisions where critical situations (e.g. drought, disease, pandemic) could result in major job losses, industry viability or national food security issues.
 (Recommendation 6 expands further on drought).

-RAMJO Recommendation 3 - Environmental Flows
+RAMJO Recommendation 3 - Environmental and Cultural Flows

-- 3a) RAMJO recommends that the suite of measures including stakeholder communication, spill event efficiencies, dilution flow reviews, loss reduction mechanisms, and optimising the delivery of water requirements be pursued to increase the current availability of water, and recognise unrealised gains as it relates to water availability. - 3b) RAMJO further recommends that the recommendations related to improving reporting and communications by all regulatory bodies including Murray Darling Basin Authority, Commonwealth Environmental Water Holder, Department of Agriculture and Water Resources and Basin States from the 2019 'Basin Plan Monitoring, Evaluation and Reporting Capability Assessment' should be implemented.
+- 3a) RAMJO recommends that the suite of measures including stakeholder communication, spill event efficiencies, dilution flow reviews, loss reduction mechanisms, and optimising the timing of water delivery of water requirements be pursued to increase the current availability of water, and recognise unrealised gains as it relates to water availability. - 3b) RAMJO supports the recommendations related to improving reporting and communications by all regulatory bodies including Murray Darling Basin Authority, Commonwealth Environmental Water Holder, Department of Agriculture and Water Resources and Basin States from the 2019 'Basin Plan Monitoring, Evaluation and Reporting Capability Assessment'. - 3c) RAMJO recommends a comprehensive review and implementation of an enhanced flow allocation for Indigenous cultural purposes that reflect the needs of these communities.
+RAMJO supports the inclusion of cultural flows as part of environmental allocations. - 3d) RAMJO recommends urgent action to prevent the destruction of the Barmah Choke and its surrounds, and the consequences for downstream users including agriculture and the environment.

-RAMJO Recommendation 4 - Infrastructure - Now and the Future
+RAMJO Recommendation 4 - Infrastructure - Now and for the Future

-RAMJO recommends the federal government undertakes to create a Sovereign Wealth Fund, complemented with a long-term plan incorporating a national approach to water infrastructure investment and with a view to sustaining our nation across all environmental, social and economic sectors now and for decades to come.
+RAMJO urges the Federal Government to undertake to drive a national approach to water infrastructure investment, with a view to sustaining the Basin's productivity across all environmental, social and economic sectors now and for decades to come.